-A roof is a complicated system.
-Made up of trusses, supporting beams, decking, underlayment, and roofing material, there’s a lot that goes into keeping any building standing strong against all of the elements.
-Whether you’re thinking about getting a new roof, or you’re planning to build a pole barn, shed, or barn from scratch, it’s important to understand the main components of a roof so you end up with a completed project you can be proud of, and that will stand the test of time.
+A roof is a complicated system made up of trusses, supporting beams, decking, underlayment, and roofing material.
+Not only is a roof a complicated system, but there are a lot of roofing terms to know, and roofing terminology can get technical.
+That can be intimidating to some homeowners, but whether you’re thinking about getting a new roof, or you’re planning to build a pole barn, shed, or barn from scratch, it’s important to understand the main components of a roof.

-Here are some of the most important roofing terms you should know, including terms related to roof trusses and the roof system itself.
+Here are some of the most common roofing terms explained, including terms related to roof trusses and the roof system itself.

 Roof Truss Terms